open-sdg/open-sdg/docs/translation.md

 This part includes the human-readable labels for the breakdowns of the data.
 For example, this would include translation of the words "Sex", "Female", and "Male".
 These translations appear on the indicator pages, in charts, tables, and dropdowns.

 The recommend approach for translating disaggregation is to use YAML files in a `translations` folder in your data repository.
 Inside this folder you should have subfolders -- one for each language.
-Within these subfolders you should have YAML files -- one for each breakdown.
+Within these subfolders you should have YAML files -- one file for each breakdown that is used in your data.

 Here is an illustration of this folder structure, using the example described above of the "Sex" breakdown, translated into English (en) and Spanish (es):